cedric-gormond/topologyGUI/README.md

 # topologyGUI

 Make, visualize and generate real-time your topology for NoC architecture (Xilinx vivado).
+Made for the Hubert Curien Laboratory (CNRS) in Saint-Etienne.